microsoft/playwright/docs/src/test-cli.md

 - `--headed`: Run tests in headed browsers.
 Useful for debugging.

+- `--baseURL`: Base URL used for all pages in the context.

 - `--browser`: Run test in a specific browser.
 Available options are  `"chromium"`, `"firefox"`, `"webkit"` or `"all"` to run tests in all three browsers at the same time.

 - `-c <file>` or `--config <file>`: Configuration file.
 If not passed, defaults to `playwright.config.ts` or `playwright.config.js` in the current directory.